Office of the Secretary, HUD.

-(A) Program income that is received and retained by the unit of general local government or tribe before closeout of the grant that generated the program income is treated as additional disaster recovery CDBG funds and is subject to the requirements of this notice.
+(A) Program income that is received and retained by the unit of general local government or tribe before closeout of Start Printed Page 7252the grant that generated the program income is treated as additional disaster recovery CDBG funds and is subject to the requirements of this Notice.

 (3) A revolving fund established by either the state or unit of general local government shall not be directly funded or capitalized with grant funds.

-(d) Program income on hand at the state or its subrecipients at the time of grant closeout by HUD and program income received by the state after such grant closeout shall be program income to the most recent annual CDBG program grant of the state.
+d.
+Program income on hand at the state or at its subrecipients at the time of grant closeout by HUD and program income received by the state after such grant closeout shall be program income to the most recent annual CDBG program grant of the state.

 13a.
 Note on change to administration limitation.
-Up to five percent of the grant amount may be used for the state's administrative costs.
+Up to 5 percent of the grant amount may be used for administrative costs.
 The provisions of 42 U.S.C.
-5306(d) and 24 CFR 570.489(a)(1)(i) and (iii) will not apply to the extent that they cap state administration expenditures, limit a state's ability to charge a de minimis application fee for grant applications for activities the state carries out directly, and require a dollar for dollar match of state funds for administrative costs exceeding $100,000.
-HUD does not waive 24 CFR 570.489(a)(3) to allow the state to exceed the overall planning, management and administrative cap of 20 percent.
+5306(d) and 24 CFR 570.489(a)(1)(i) and (iii) will not apply to the extent that they cap state administration expenditures, limit a state's ability to charge a de minimis application fee for grant applications for activities the state carries out directly, and require a dollar-for-dollar match of state funds for administrative costs exceeding $100,000.
+HUD does not waive 24 CFR 570.489(a)(3), which will allow the state to carry out planning activities that may exceed the 5 percent limitation on general administrative costs.

 a.
-Each grantee must submit its Action Plan for Disaster Recovery, including performance measures, into HUD's Web-based Disaster Recovery Grant Reporting (DRGR) system.
-(The signed certifications and the SF-424 must be submitted in hard copy.)
-As additional detail about uses of funds becomes available to the grantee, the grantee must enter this detail into DRGR, in sufficient detail to serve as the basis for acceptable performance reports.
+Each grantee must submit its Action Plan for Disaster Recovery, including performance measures, into HUD's Internet-based DRGR system.
+(The signed certifications and the SF-424 must be, and the initial Action Plan for Disaster Recovery may be, submitted in hard copy.)
+As additional information about uses of funds becomes available to the grantee, the grantee must enter such detail into DRGR, in sufficient detail to serve as the basis for acceptable performance reports.

 15. Use of subrecipients.
 The following alternative requirement applies for any activity that a state carries out directly by funding a subrecipient:

 16. Recordkeeping.
-Recognizing that the state may carry out activities directly, 24 CFR 570.490(b) is waived in such a case and the following alternative provision shall apply: state records.
+Recognizing that the state may carry out activities directly, 24 CFR 570.490(b) is waived in such a case and the following alternative provision shall apply: State records.
 The state shall establish and maintain such records as may be necessary to facilitate review and audit by HUD of the state's administration of CDBG disaster recovery funds under 24 CFR 570.493.
-Consistent with applicable statutes, regulations, waivers and alternative requirements, and other federal requirements, the content of records maintained by the state shall be sufficient to: enable HUD to make the applicable determinations described at 24 CFR 570.493; make compliance determinations for activities carried out directly by the state; and show how activities funded are consistent with the descriptions of activities proposed for funding in the action plan.
+Consistent with applicable statutes, regulations, waivers and alternative requirements, and other federal requirements, the content of records maintained by the state shall be sufficient to: enable HUD to make the applicable determinations described at 24 CFR 570.493; make compliance determinations for activities carried out directly by the state; and show how activities funded are consistent with the descriptions of activities proposed for Start Printed Page 7253funding in the Action Plan.
 For fair housing and equal opportunity purposes, and as applicable, such records shall include data on the racial, ethnic, and gender characteristics of persons who are applicants for, participants in, or beneficiaries of the program.